-• Class Year 2023 projects:
+Class Year 2023 projects:

-- Will proceed under the current Class Year Study process - Upon the project's acceptance of its Project Cost Allocation for SUFs and posting of Security, the project will proceed to the Interconnection Agreement stage. - If the project rejects its Project Cost Allocation for SUFs or has a Security Posting Default: - The project can enter any Cluster Study after the Transitional Cluster Study. - Projects that paid a deposit in lieu of satisfying a regulatory milestone to enter Class Year 2023 will be eligible for a refund of the \$3,000/MW portion of the deposit upon rejection of Project Cost Allocation for SUFs or a Security Posting Default. - The \$100,000 portion of the regulatory milestone deposit is refundable only if the regulatory milestone is satisfied by February 13, 2024. - To enter the Transitional Cluster Study, a Class Year 2023 project must withdraw from the queue and Class Year and submit an Interconnection Request in the Transitional Cluster Application Window.
+- Will proceed under the current Class Year Study process - Additional SDU Study completion date (including Security posting) must be 15 BDs prior to Phase 1 start date (vs. ATBA lock down date in subsequent Class Year) - Upon the project's acceptance of its Project Cost Allocation for SUFs and posting of Security, the project will proceed to the Interconnection Agreement stage. - If the project rejects its Project Cost Allocation for SUFs or has a Security Posting Default: - The project can enter the Transitional Cluster Study, as discussed on the following slides. - For projects that paid a deposit in lieu of satisfying a regulatory milestone to enter Class Year 2023: - Such projects will be eligible for a refund of the \$3,000/MW portion of the deposit upon rejection of Project Cost Allocation for SUFs or a Security Posting Default. - The \$100,000 portion of the regulatory milestone deposit is refundable only if the regulatory milestone is satisfied by February 13, 2024.